 Prime Minister David Cameron swiftly excused himself from dealing with the ramifications of Brexit, in turn delaying the triggering of Article 50 for his replacement, which fuelled yet more uncertainty.

-It is now a head-to-head between Teresa May and Andrea Leadsom; whoever becomes the UK’s second female Prime Minster in the autumn has a mighty task ahead of her.
+It is now a head-to-head between Theresa May and Andrea Leadsom and whoever becomes the UK’s second female Prime Minister in the autumn has a mighty task ahead of her.

-As editor of North East Times, I have watched with everyone else what has happened since the referendum result was announced – sometimes through my fingers and with toes curling.
-The excruciating speech in the European Parliament when Nigel Farage accused members of never having had proper jobs – prompting the now infamous face-palm by heart surgeon Vytenis Andriukaitis behind him – springs to mind.
+As editor of North East Times, I have watched alongside everyone else what has happened since the referendum result was announced – sometimes through my fingers and with toes curling; the excruciating speech in the European Parliament when Nigel Farage accused members of never having had proper jobs – prompting the now infamous face-palm by heart surgeon Vytenis Andriukaitis behind him – springs to mind.

 With the result promising momentous implications for the UK’s economy, I have also tried to gauge the reaction from the business community in the North East.